Chris Taylor Player Props: Dodgers vs. Padres

 Chris Taylor At The Plate

-- Taylor is hitting .219 with nine doubles, a triple, 12 home runs and 23 walks.
+- Taylor has nine doubles, a triple, 12 home runs and 24 walks while hitting .216.

-- In 14.9% of his games this year, he has hit a home run, and 4.9% of his trips to the plate.
+- He has hit a home run in 14.7% of his games this year, and 4.8% of his trips to the plate.

-- Taylor has an RBI in 22 of 74 games this season, with multiple RBI in 10 of them.
-He has also driven in three or more of his team's runs in three contests.
+- Taylor has picked up an RBI in 29.3% of his games this season, with two or more RBI in 13.3% of his games.
+He has also produced three or more runs in three contests.

+- He has scored in 27 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.